What is MIPS/MACRA?

 The Quality Payment Program improves Medicare by helping you focus on care quality and the one thing that matters most — making patients healthier.
 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) ended the Sustainable Growth Rate formula, which threatened clinicians participating in Medicare with potential payment cliffs for 13 years.
 If you participate in Medicare Part B, you are part of the dedicated team of clinicians who serve more than 55 million of the country’s most vulnerable Americans, and the Quality Payment Program will provide new tools and resources to help you give your patients the best possible care.
 You can choose how you want to participate based on your practice size, specialty, location, or patient population.

-This threshold has gone up from 2017.
 To check participation status, you may check the Quality Payment Program website: https://qpp.cms.gov/participation-lookup

 An Alternative Payment Model (APM) is a payment approach that gives added incentive payments to provide high-quality and cost-efficient care.
 APMs can apply to a specific clinical condition, a care episode, or a population.
 There are 2 types of APMs in the Quality Payment Program, Advanced APMs and MIPS APMs.